flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 !!! block ""
     ![W&B 3](../assets/feature-guides/simbrief/wb1.jpg){align=right width=50% loading=lazy}

-    Press OFP Request for this specific page and your `W&B` page will show total pax, pax per row and cargo hold (in metric tonnes) which populate automatically.
+    Press OFP Request for this specific page and your `W&B` page will show total pax, pax per row and cargo hold which populate automatically.

     Note: this does not start the boarding process.
 Also Cargo will be limited as a protection to a max capacity if the simBrief OFP cargo exceeds the cargo hold limits).